S4GU4R0/splay/README.md

-# domino
+# splay

-tools for developing the tool "domino"
+tools for developing the tool "splay" a fork of "domino"

 ## how to get started